4th-ATechnologies/ZeroDark.cloud/Samples/WhatsZapp/README.md

 ZeroDark is unique in that it's a **zero-knowledge** system.
-As in, the messages you send/receive in WhatsZapp are encrypted end-to-end.
+As in, the messages you send/receive are encrypted end-to-end.
 So when Alice sends a message to Bob, only Alice & Bob are capable of reading the message.
 Nobody else.
 Not even the servers that handle storing and delivering the message.